 At the same time, the roof of the theatre was converted to a "Jardin de Danse" ("Dance Garden"), and the Foxtrot originated there.
 As part of his act downstairs, Harry Fox was doing trotting steps to ragtime music, and people referred to his dance as "Fox's Trot."

 Since Foxtrot includes both 6-count steps and 8-count steps, which kind should you learn first?
-If you learn the 6-count steps first (commonly done), it will train you to not pay attention to the rhythm of the musicwhich is 8-count musicbecause you are rarely in sync with the musical measures, and that is a disservice to the student in the long run.
+If you learn the 6-count steps first (commonly done), it will train you to not pay attention to the downbeat of the musicwhich is 8-count musicbecause you are rarely in sync with the musical measures, and that is a disservice to the student in the long run.
 On the other hand, if you learn the 8-count steps first, it trains you to pay attention to the music, because you are always in sync with the 8-count measures.
-Then, once you've learned to hear the music, you'll be able to do the 6-count steps, and know when to come back to the 8-count steps; i.e., you'll still be dancing in sync with the music (which always looks better).
+Then, once you've developed a solid habit of hearing where the downbeats are, you'll be able to do the 6-count steps, and know when to come back to the 8-count steps; i.e., you'll still be dancing in sync with the music (which always looks better).

 As you can see below, quite a few Foxtrot moves have counterparts in Waltz.
 These moves are not identical, of course, because Waltz uses 3/4 music and Foxtrot uses 4/4 music, but if you are familiar the Foxtrot version of a shared move, you'll easily pick up the Waltz version, and vice versa.
-Below is what is typically taught in a Level 1 Foxtrot class:
+Below is what is typically taught in a Level 1 Foxtrot class (if there is time; if not, the more complex moves would be taught in a Level 2 class):

 |